-The HCUP CCR files provide an estimate of all-payer inpatient cost-to-charge ratios for hospitals in the 2001-2017 NIS.
-Records are included for all community hospitals from the HCUP NIS that have "clean" matches with both the AHA Annual Survey Database and the CMS hospital cost file for the corresponding fiscal year.1
+The HCUP CCR files provide an estimate of all-payer inpatient cost-to-charge ratios for hospitals in the 2001-2018 NIS.
+The files are provided as CSV (comma-separated value) text files.
+Records are included for all community hospitals from the HCUP NIS that have records in both the American Hospital Association (AHA) Annual Survey Database and the CMS hospital cost file for the corresponding fiscal year.

-The CCR for NIS files can be linked to records in the NIS using the data element HOSPID, through 2011, and the data element HOSP_NIS, for 2012 and later years.
+The CCR for NIS records can be merged with the discharge records in the NIS using the HCUP hospital identification number, HOSPID (through 2011), or NIS hospital number, HOSP_NIS (for 2012 and later years).
 HOSP_NIS is reassigned each year and does not link to other HCUP databases or to external databases, or track hospitals over years.